aws-samples/apache-iceberg-tables-migration-tool/README.md

 ## Apache Iceberg Tables Migration Tool

-A tool for migrating Apache Iceberg tables from S3 bucket to target S3 location.
+A tool for migrating Apache Iceberg tables from S3 bucket to target S3 Tables bucket.
 Supports complete migration of table structures, data, and snapshots.

 ## Features